Maybe you have seen a lot of weird cars in the world but the following vehicles will surprise you.

 The 3-wheel car’s original name is Aptera Typ-1

 The 3-wheel car’s original name was Aptera Typ-1.
 In 2010, a California-base company changed its name to the current name, Aptera Type-2.
-The first Aptera Typ-2 was a battery car which was able to go from 0-97 km/h (0-60 mph) in less than 10s.
+The first Aptera Typ-2 was a battery car that was able to go from 0-97 km/h (0-60 mph) in less than 10s.
 The next-generation model was the plug-in hybrid electric car and both of them were sold at the price from US$20,000s to US$40,000s.

 Unluckily, this odd-looking vehicle has no longer produced.
 It was discontinued halfway and the carmaker paid back the deposit to those who ordered this car.